Abner261/README_File_For_AirBnB_clone_V3/README.md

 2. [Improve storage]()

 - Update DBStorage and FileStorage, adding two new methods.
-All changes should be done in the branch storage_get_count:
+All changes should be done in the branch `storage_get_count`:

 - A method to retrieve one object: